 What is the treatment for a boil or carbuncle?

 - Small boils (furuncles) may subside and go without any treatment.
 You can ease pain by covering the boil with a flannel soaked in hot water.
 Do this for 30 minutes, 3-4 times a day.
 (Be very careful that the water is not too hot.
 It is important to avoid the risk of burns from hot water.)

 - Larger boils and carbuncles are best treated by letting the infected fluid (pus) out.
 Sometimes this is done by a doctor who drains the pus, using a needle and syringe.
 Sometimes a small cut in the skin is needed to let out the pus (incision and drainage).
 The wound is covered with a dressing until the skin heals.
 The skin usually heals quickly once the pus has been drained.

-- A course of an antibiotic medicine, such as flucloxacillin, is sometimes prescribed in addition to draining the pus to help clear the infection from the skin.
+- A course of an antibiotic medicine, such as flucloxacillin, is sometimes prescribed to help clear the infection from the skin.